-- 94. A Senior Officer Advisory Panel is established under the Scheme in order to determine principles relating to the eligibility of industry sectors / SIC Codes which do not meet the eligibility criteria at the relevant time. - 95.
-The Minister will request that the Panel consider the facts and circumstances of an industry sector / SIC Code which the Minister considers that there may be compelling grounds for the inclusion of that industry sector / SIC Code in the eligibility criteria. - 96.
+- 99. The Minister will request that the Panel consider the facts and circumstances of an industry sector / SIC Code which the Minister considers that there may be compelling grounds for the inclusion of that industry sector / SIC Code in the eligibility criteria. - 100.
 The Senior Officer Advisory panel will make recommendations to the Minister as to whether the eligibility criteria should be amended (although this can only be done on an industry or SIC basis and not for an individual business).